 Hallelujah for non-Swiss prices!!

-Once your stomach is full, you’ll be grateful for a chance to walk off dinner and see more city sights.
+Once your stomach is full, you’ll be grateful for a chance to walk off dinner and see more city sights!

 Not far from the Royal Palace, it can seat about 1800 and is one of the greatest opera houses in Europe.

 The Cervantes Monument is right at the center of the Plaza de España.
-The monument rises above a long rectangular fountain, with the city of Madrid as a backdrop.
+The monument rises above a long rectangular fountain with the city of Madrid as a backdrop.

 A simple stone statue of Cervantes, the Spanish author who wrote Don Quixote, looks down on larger-than-life bronze sculptures of his book characters, Don Quixote and Sancho Panza.

-7. Cerralbo Museum
+8. Cerralbo Museum

-The most unexpected surprise and one of my favorite attraction of the entire trip was the Cerralbo Museum, home to the personal collections of Enrique de Aguilera y Gamboa, the Marquis of Cerralbo.
+The museum is home to the personal collections of Enrique de Aguilera y Gamboa, the Marquis of Cerralbo.
 The site of the museum is the former home of the marquis, a Spanish archaeologist and insatiable collector of antiques who died in 1922.

 Perhaps the most impressive collection is that of the lamps and light fixtures.
 The museum is filled with fanciful and colorful chandeliers, many of them made of Murano, or Venetian, glass.